 Proper clothing is essential for keeping warm, dry, and comfortable in the winter.
-Wearing multiple layers is both warm and allows Scouts to take layers off and on so that they always have enough to be warm, but not so much that they sweat.
-Modern polyester or merino wool fleece and long underwear is the best: It is warm, lightweight, retains much of its warmth when wet, and dries quickly.
+Wearing multiple layers is both warm and allows one to take layers off and on so that they always have enough to be warm, but not so much that they sweat.
+Modern fleece and long underwear made of Merino wool or polyester is the best: It is warm, lightweight, retains much of its warmth when wet, and dries quickly.
 Avoid cotton.
 Insulation must be spread over the entire body.
 Your layers should be something like this:

 Bring extra clothes, particularly socks and mitts, so that you can change out of wet clothing.
 Remember to dry any wet clothing.